cert-manager/website/content/docs/getting-started/README.md

 > ⏲ It will take 4-5 minutes to create the cluster.
 >
-> 💵 To minimise your cloud bill, this command creates a 1-node cluster using a
+> 💵 To minimize your cloud bill, this command creates a 1-node cluster using a
 > [preemptible virtual
 > machine](https://cloud.google.com/kubernetes-engine/docs/how-to/preemptible-vms)
 > which is cheaper than a normal virtual machine.